 Performance

 The next level in the Kano Model is Performance.
-That means, the more that you can get of an item, the higher your satisfaction.
-So, for a car, it could be horsepower, luxury, sound system, quality, or all of those combined.
+That means the more of an item you can get, the higher your satisfaction.
+For a car, it could be horsepower, luxury, sound system, quality, or all of these combined.

-Note that Performance has a different correlation to satisfactions than Basics.
+Note that Performance has a different correlation to satisfaction than Basics.
 Performance is a straight line from bottom left to top right.
-If you can get or give more of Performance related items, the greater the satisfaction.
-Or, obviously, the less you have of them, the greater the dissatisfaction.
+If you can get or give more Performance related items, the greater their satisfaction.
+Or the less you have of them, the greater the dissatisfaction.

 Delighters

 Finally, the most interesting part of this model is Delighters.
-Notice where this line starts and then where it ends.
-It starts above Neutral and does not even have to be completely present in the product.
+Please take a look at where this line starts and then where it ends.
+It begins above Neutral and does not even have to be completely present in the product.
 That means it can give a "feeling" of being present.
-That shows up based on the perception that customers have about the product.
+That appears based on the perception customers have about the product.
 It may not be the "best", but it is perceived that way.

 Here is a good guideline to consider for your customers.
 Don't work on Delighters, if you aren't fulfilling the Basics or Performance items.